hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 m -> mouse, see below
-t -> transparent, cannot be shadowed by other binds. i -> ignore mods, will ignore modifiers.
+t -> transparent, cannot be shadowed by other binds. i -> ignore mods, will ignore modifiers. d -> has description, will allow you to write a description for your bind.
 ```

 Example Usage: